jsiegenthaler/homebridge-samsungtvht/README.md

 This plugin was written and tested on the author's Samsung D-series TV and D-series Home Theater system in Switzerland.

 ## Requirements
-* An Apple iPhone or iPad with iOS 14.0 (or later).
-Developed on iOS 14.1...16.0, earlier versions not tested.
+* An Apple iPhone or iPad with iOS/iPadOS 14.0 (or later).
+Developed on iOS/iPadOS 14.1...16.1, earlier versions not tested.
 * [Homebridge](https://homebridge.io/) v1.5.0 (or later).
 Developed on Homebridge 1.1.116....1.5.0, earlier versions not tested.
 * A non-Tizen Samsung TV or Home Theater system.
 Tizen started in 2015, so TVs and HTs before 2015 generally work with this plugin.
 * The TV or Home Theater system must be connected to your home network via Ethernet LAN cable, or WiFi.